-Ever heard the expression ‘breeding like rabbits’ but wonder where it came from?
-Unlike most animals, rabbits don’t have specific times where they are in heat and can conceive at any point throughout their sexually mature lives.
-Why else do you think they have so many babies?
-Even if you think you know a lot about rabbits, how much do you know about their pregnancies?
+Have you ever heard the expression, “breeding like rabbits,” but weren’t sure where it came from?
+Unlike most animals, rabbits don’t have specific times when they are in heat, so they can conceive at any point throughout their sexually mature lives.
+This is why they tend to have so many babies!

 At What Age Do Rabbits Mate?

-A female rabbit, also referred to as a doe, usually reaches sexual maturity before they are 6 months old.
-Smaller breeds mate with bucks as early as 4 to 6 months, and larger breeds sometimes wait until they are 9 to 12 months.
+A female rabbit, also referred to as a doe, usually reaches sexual maturity before she is 6 months old.
+Small breeds can mate with bucks as early as 4 to 6 months, and large breeds sometimes wait until they are 9 to 12 months old.

-Since they are at the bottom of the food chain, they breed as much as possible and have large litters in order to perpetuate their species.
+Since rabbits are at the bottom of the food chain, they breed as much as possible and have large litters in order to perpetuate their species.
 It can be challenging to recognize and identify the signs of pregnancy in a doe.
 Signs that your rabbit might be ready to mate include restlessness, nervousness, and rubbing her chin on her food and water equipment.

-If you think your doe is ready to mate, and you plan on her having babies, take her to the buck’s hutch so that they can breed.
+If you think your doe is ready to mate and you plan on her having babies, take her to the buck’s hutch so they can breed.
 It will happen almost immediately after she is in the hutch, and then you can safely return her back to her own.

 Is Your Doe Pregnant?

 Bucks will sometimes continue to mate with the females even after they have conceived, so don’t put her back with the male.
 Instead, it is best to confirm the pregnancy with a veterinarian.

 How Long Are Rabbits Pregnant?